SoumyaMajhi/SAMYFOUNDRY/README.md

 7. After it has completed parsing and scraping all the topics links, it stops the scraping loop, prints `Total Topics Found: `, `Total Q/A Found: `, then it converts the html file to pdf file of the same filename using `pdfkit` and `wkhtmltopdf`, prints `End`, closes the file,  and stops the execution.
 8. In the meantime, while the code is being executed, it keeps printing the topic numbers and its total questions numbers, which has been successfully scraped and extracted into the file.

-**Update:** Added the capability of producing a pdf file instead of a txt file directly from the html.
+**Update:** Added the functionality of producing a pdf file instead of a txt file directly from the html.

 **Note:** This code was written by me(Soumya Majhi / Samy) in April 2023 for my own personal academic purposes, as all other codes available in Github and elsewhere to scrape this website was outdated and didn't provide proper outputs.
 So, it should only be used for personal/academic purposes, and not for any type of commercial reasons.
 And, if anyone would like to use this code anywhere, just provide a link to this repository of mine there, that will be all that is needed.